Valdezin/JOHNThings/README.md

 - Dedicated button that redirects you to Archives | ICT webpage.

-Function/s implemented as of v1.03
+Function/s implemented as of v1.03-r2

-- ★Device Info and logos for well known phone brands
+- Splash Screen Added

 Planned functions:
 - i still dunno lul